FIXTradingCommunity/fix-orchestra-spec/v1-0-DRAFT/orchestra_spec.md

 generate different values of an attribute under different conditions.

-The attributes of a `<fieldRef>` that can be controlled by a rule include type and any member of fieldAttribGrp attribute group.
-That group includes presence and attributes to control the length of a field.
+The attributes of a `<fieldRef>` that can be controlled by a rule include type and any member of the fieldAttribGrp attribute group.
+That group includes the presence attribute and attributes to control the length of a field.
 A rule about presence tells when a conditionally required field is required.